InventivetalentDev/cloudflare-lb/README.md

 EMAIL    = 'example@example.com'  # Your CloudFlare email address
-RECORD   = 'lb'                   # where you want the load balancer DOMAIN   = 'example.com'          # Use DOMAIN if this is for the root domain TTL      = 1                      # Set TTL
+RECORD   = 'lb'                   # where you want the load balancer DOMAIN   = 'example.com'          # Use DOMAIN if this is for the root domain ZONE     = 'example.com'          # Name of the Zone you want to edit (typically the domain name) TTL      = 1                      # Set TTL
 RECS     = []                     # RECORDS
 INTERVAL = 60                     #how long we wait between runs